NEW! Join our growing UNISTELLAR Community group and connect with fellow explorers from around the world!

 How to access your telescope settings

-The settings of your telescope can be accessed from the Homepage or through the Settings menu .
+Your telescope settings can be accessed from the homepage or through the Settings menu .

-From the Homepage, if your telescope is connected to the app, tap on the telescope settings button to directly access your telescope's settings.
+From the Homepage, if your telescope is connected to the app, tap on the telescope settings button to access its settings directly.

 Or tap on the settings button (in the top right corner) on any main pages of the app (Homepage, Catalog, Science, or Gallery) to access the settings menu.
 Then select “My telescope” to access your telescope settings.